demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_Retrieve_File_README.md

-This playbook uses the Live Response feature in order to retrieve a file from an endpoint.
+This playbook uses the Live Response feature to retrieve a file from an endpoint.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.